-A home’s shower is an area that offers peace, luxury, and the chance to clean up and enjoy the hygienic benefits of a well-running shower head.
+A home’s shower is an area that offers peace, luxury, and the chance to clean up and enjoy the hygienic benefits of a well-running showerhead.
 However, when a shower valve malfunctions, the dream of the perfect shower is shattered when either the water turns to a trickle or the temperature becomes extremely unpredictable.

-When it comes time to replace your valve, it’s recommended to go with a single-handled over dual-handled options.
+When it comes time to replace your valve, it’s recommended to go with a single-handled over dual-handled option.
 Here are some facts about the preferred pressure-balancing valve and why it’s the best choice for your next bathroom remodel.

 Signs You Should Replace Your Shower Valve

 Your valve won’t last forever, and you should definitely know the signs before a malfunctioning shower valve becomes a Class-A plumbing emergency.

 If you notice your shower is leaking after you’ve finished your routine, then this is a sign that it’s time to replace your shower valve.
 Even the smallest drip could result in unseen damage behind your bathroom walls.

 Also, if you find that your shower is slow to react to temperature changes and unexpectedly fluctuates from hot to cold, you need to look into a new valve for your own safety.
 Extreme hot temperatures from this type of malfunction can reach the same temperature as the height of your water heater’s setting.

 Single-Handle Means Shower Temperature is Well-Maintained

 With one handle controlling your valve, the shower temperature is maintained and ensures your hot-to-cold water ratio remains balanced.
 This is done through a piston that reacts to the pressure of your bathroom plumbing connected to the valve.

 One of the biggest issues with dual-handled valves is that when someone flushes the toilet or uses the sink while you’re in the shower, you could be facing some serious hot or cold water coming out of your shower head.